 More fundamentally, quantitative analysis is limited to identifying, rather than explaining international trends in cancer outcomes.
 Such trends can then be used to generate hypotheses.
 Qualitative methods can then be incorporated, generating meaningful insights into different healthcare systems’ relative performances, and testing those hypotheses.

-Building on the data reported here, qualitative analysis that incorporate insights into better‐performing countries’ strategies for promoting self‐examination, and providing high‐quality, evidence‐based multidisciplinary care, through an appropriately trained specialist workforce, could provide a basis for developing countries to develop their own contextually tailored strategies.
+Building on the data reported here, Medicare Advantage 2020 qualitative analysis incorporate insights into better‐performing countries’ strategies for promoting self‐examination, and providing high‐quality, evidence‐based multidisciplinary care, through an appropriately trained specialist workforce, could provide a basis for developing countries to develop their own contextually tailored strategies.
 Across many developing world contexts, access to platinum‐based chemotherapy remains an essential priority .

 It is notable that DALYs are incorporated into this high‐level international comparison and encouraging that they are falling globally .
 Again, combining qualitative analysis with the insights provided by these international and temporal analyses of DALYs could enrich our understanding of the interaction between approaches to testicular cancer care and patient experience.
 For example, Pishgar et al. report that Kiribati, Chile, and Argentina had the highest testicular cancer‐specific age‐standardised DALY rates.
 Focussed qualitative research in these countries, possibly incorporating comparisons with higher performing settings, could facilitate targeted improvements to patient care and experience.
 As more countries achieve the highest cure rates for testicular cancer, patient experience will assume increasing importance as a measure of care quality in this disease.